-Ruth Cody, DNP, MSN, RN-BCInterim Director, School of NursingAssistant Professor, School of Nursing, College of Healthcare Sciences757.352.4529contact me
+Ruth Cody, DNP, MSN, RN-BCRN to B.S.
+Program Director, School of NursingAssistant Professor, School of Nursing and College of Health & Behavioral Sciences757.352.4529contact me

 Ruth Cody, DNP, MSN, RN-BC